bgotink/mdbook-angular/README.md

 # Whether to create an optimized angular build or not
 optimize = false

+# Whether to enable Angular Zoneless (requires Angular 20 or later)
+zoneless = false

-# Which polyfills to load, if zone.js is not in the list then it will be loaded
+# Which polyfills to load, if zoneless is disabled and zone.js is not in the
-# as first polyfill
+# list then it will be included as first polyfill.
 # This is a list of strings, all of which must be bare identifiers.
 Relative
 # imports won't work.
 polyfills = []